PublicDataWorks/verdad/prompts/Stage_3_analysis-prompt.md

 # **Task Overview**

-You are provided with an audio clip containing a potential disinformation snippet that has been flagged by the Stage 1 LLM.
+You are provided with an audio clip containing a potential disinformation snippet that has been flagged by Stage 1 of an audio processing pipeline.
+The audio clip contains 3 parts:
+- The part before the snippet
+- The detected snippet
+- The part after the snippet

+You are also provided with the metadata of the audio clip, which contains:
+- `duration`: the duration of the entire audio clip, in MM:SS format
+- `start_time`: the start time of the snippet within the audio clip, in MM:SS format
+- `end_time`: the end time of the snippet within the audio clip, in MM:SS format
+- `explanation`: the explanation of why the snippet was flagged as disinformation
+- `transcription`: the transcription of the snippet within the audio clip
+  - Note that this is not the transcription of the entire audio clip

 Your tasks are:

-1. **Transcribe** the audio in the original language, capturing all spoken words, including colloquialisms, idioms, and fillers.
+1. **Transcribe** the entire audio clip in the original language, capturing all spoken words, including colloquialisms, idioms, and fillers.
-2. **Translate** the transcription into English, preserving meaning, context, and cultural nuances.
+2. **Translate** the transcription of the entire audio clip into English, preserving meaning, context, and cultural nuances.
 3. **Analyze** the content for disinformation, using detailed heuristics covering all disinformation categories.
 4. **Provide** detailed annotations and assemble structured output conforming to the provided JSON schema.